European city centres at the heart of urban transformation: the URBACT network Cities@Heart

 As part of the European URBACT IV programme, ten European local authorities have come together to form Cities@Heart, a network dedicated to sharing good practices and improving the evaluation of public policies in city centres.

-Each partner city will develop a local Integrated Action Plan (IAP), in connection with these themes, in order to strengthen the resilience, inclusiveness and attractiveness of their city centre.
+Each partner city developed a local Integrated Action Plan (IAP), aligned with these themes, in order to strengthen the resilience, inclusiveness and attractiveness of its city centre.

 The partners of the network are :